liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/04-securing-liferay/01-saml/01-setting-up-identity-provider.markdown

 produced is signed.

 **SSL Required:** When this box is checked, any SAML messages that are *not* sent over SSL are rejected.
-This does not affect how URLs are generated.
+This affects URLs in the generated metadata.

 **Require Authn Request Signature?:** When this box is checked, each Authn Request must be signed by the sending Service Provider.
 In most cases, this